clipchamp/clipchamp-wordpress/readme.txt

 1. The Clipchamp button can be placed onto your pages and into posts by using a simple `[clipchamp]` short code, as well.

 == Changelog ==

+= 1.0.2 =
+* Added support for WordPress versions down to 4.0.0

 = 1.0.1 =
 * Added support for the framerate API option